jackwadden/ANMLZoo/Hamming/code/README.md

 ---

 ## **inputGen.sh**
-inputGen.sh randomly generates a number of randomized DNA characters, which are by default outputted to standard out but can be piped to a text file if desired.
+inputGen.sh randomly generates a number of randomized alpha-numeric characters, which are by default outputted to standard out but can be piped to a text file if desired.

 ### Default Example Use
  ```
  $ ./inputGen.sh 8
 ```
-The above line generates 8 random alphanumeric characters to the console.
+The above line generates 8 random alpha-numeric characters to the console.

 ### Piping Output Example Use
 ```